david-torres/go-webapp-vuejs-firebase-quickstart/README.md

 Frontend is [VueJS](https://vuejs.org) with [Bulma](https://bulma.io) and [Firebase UI](https://github.com/firebase/firebaseui-web).
 A basic authentication example with a call to a secured route are included.

-See .env.sample for environment variables which must be set for builds and running the app to work correctly.
+See .env.example for environment variables which must be set for builds and running the app to work correctly.

 Include environment variables: